 Rights Of Employees On Bereavement Leave

 The recently put in place Sick Leave Laws do not allow an employee to use their accrued sick leave days as part of the leave of absence for bereavement.
-However, in accordance to the policies of individual companies, an individual may be able to use other leaves such as sick leaves, annual leaves, and vacation leaves as paid time off to mourn a family member’s death.
+However, in accordance to the policies of individual companies, an individual may be able to use other leave such as sick leave, annual leave, and vacation leave as paid time off to mourn a family member’s death.

 =>You May like to read Bereavement Leave in the State of USA